 (2) Use S to identify broad agency announcements.

 (3) Use T to identify automated requests for quotations by authorized legacy contract writing systems.
-See (a)(3)(A)(3) for the list of authorized systems.
+See PGI 204.1603 (a)(3)(A)(3) for the list of authorized systems.

 (B) Do not use other letters identified in FAR 4.1603(a)(3) as “Reserved for future Federal Governmentwide use” or “Reserved for departmental or agency use” in position 9 of the PIID.